-Here at Massage Reimagined, we use cupping therapy a little different than most practitioners.
-First of all, we primarily use Baguanfa Soft Silicone Cups for our cupping (although Travis seems to love fire cupping as well).
-Second, we incorporate the cupping treatment directly into our massage and move the cups right along with our massage strokes until we find troubled areas where we can focus our cupping therapy.
-This allows us to leverage the complementary benefits derived from creating a localized vacuum (negative pressure) with the benefits derived from manual tissue manipulation (positive pressure), joint manipulation, and relaxation work.
-Third, we do not usually leave the telltale big round cupping marks that most practitioners leave, that is, unless you want that type of cupping.
+We use cupping therapy a little differently than most cupping practitioners.
+First of all, we use Baguanfa Soft Silicone Cups for our cupping instead of fire cupping with glass cups.
+Secondly, we incorporate cupping directly into our massage and move the cups right along with our massage strokes until we find troubled areas where we can focus our cupping therapy.
+This allows us to leverage the complementary benefits derived from creating a localized vacuum (negative pressure) with the benefits derived from manual tissue manipulation (positive pressure), joint manipulation and relaxation work.
+Thirdly, we do not usually leave the tell tale big round cupping marks that most practitioners leave (unless you want that type of cupping).

 Benefits of Cupping Therapy

-The benefits of cupping therapy are widely debated and sometimes sensationalized, like when Michael Phelps created an international cupping treatment buzz after he sported the telltale marks during the Olympics.
+The benefits of cupping therapy are widely debated, and sometimes sensationalized like when Michael Phelps created an international cupping buzz after he sported the telltale marks during the Olympics.

-For us, we believe that the vacuum created by the suction effect of the cups increases blood and lymphatic circulation systemically and locally, relaxes the muscle and connective tissue, draws out “stagnation”, pathogenic factors and toxins from the tissues, and releases a myriad of pain causing factors — and that is in addition to the physiological and relaxation benefits of our Deep Lomi massage.
+For us, we beleive that the vacuum created by the suction effect of the cups increases blood and lymphatic circulation systemically and locally, relaxes muscle and connective tissue, draws out “stagnation”, pathogenic factors and toxins from the tissues and releases a myriad of pain causing factors…and that is in addition to the physiological and relaxation benefits of our Deep Lomi massage.

-Cupping therapy is also a great form of self-care.
-However, we believe it is a good idea to talk to your healthcare practitioner as well as a qualified cupping practitioner to establish a self-care cupping protocol before you start placing the suction cups all over your body.
+Cupping is also a great form of self-care.
+However, we believe it is a good idea to talk to your healthcare practitioner as well as a qualified cupping practitioner to establish a self-care cupping protocol before you start placing these all over your body.
 When you are ready here is a link to the cups that we prefer on Amazon because of the quality of the silicone and ease of use.

 Baguanfa Silicone Cups

-The Baguanfa Silicone Cups come in many different sizes and they easily change shape, making for an amazing array of places these cups can be fit and used on the body.
+The Baguanfa Silicone Cups come in many different sizes and they easily change shape; making for an amazing array of places these cups can be fit and used on the body.
 The Baguanfa silicone cups are much more supple than other silicone cups and are much easier to manipulate.
-Places that traditional cups are difficult or impossible to be used on, like the elbows, knees, scapulae, hands, feet, abdominals, shoulders, and spine, just to name a few.
+Places that traditional cups are difficult or impossible to be used on, like the elbows, knees, scapulae, hands, feet, abdominals, shoulders, spine, etc., etc., etc.

-Look at the diagram below to see how we integrate our cupping treatments directly into our massage strokes, often leaving no marks at all, but still getting all of the great benefits.
+Look at the diagram below to see how we can integrate our cupping directly into our massage strokes, often leaving no marks at all, but still getting all of the great benefits.